Invariant measures for passive scalars in the small noise inviscid limit: The inviscid problem

 \begin{lemma}[\cite{CKRZ08}*{Lemma 3.2}] Let $\mathcal{K}\subset E^\perp$ be a compact set.
 For any $N,\sigma>0$, there exists $T_c=T_c(N,\sigma,\mathcal{K})$ such that for all $T\geq T_c$ and any $f_0\in \mathcal{K}$

-\end{lemma} Contrary to \cite{CKRZ08}, we have stated the result for a general compact set rather than a compact subset of the unit sphere of $L^2$.
+where $P_{\leq N}$ is the projection onto the span of the first $N$ eigenfunctions of the Laplace operator. \end{lemma} Contrary to \cite{CKRZ08}, we have stated the result for a general compact set rather than a compact subset of the unit sphere of $L^2$.
 By linearity, it is clear that the statements are equivalent.
 The crucial point here is that the choice of the time $T_c$ depends on the compact set $\mathcal{K}$ in a uniform way rather than pointwise on $f_0\in \mathcal{K}$.
 It is also worth mentioning that the above result is true for the operator $L$ and its spectral projection $\Pi_c$ on $L^2$ as well, and does not require the absence of $H^1$-eigenfunctions.
 This is in contrast with the second lemma below, for which the fact that $\widetilde{L}$ does not have $H^1$-eigenfunctions plays an essential role.
 It describes the behavior of the point spectrum under $\widetilde{S}(t)$.

 \begin{lemma}\cite{CKRZ08}*{Lemma 3.3} Let $\mathcal{K}\subset E^\perp$ be a compact set such that $0\notin \mathcal{K}$, and define

 For any $B>0$ there exists $N_p(B,\mathcal{K})$ and $T_p(B,\mathcal{K})$ such that for any $N\geq N_p$, any $T\geq T_p$ and any $f_0\in \mathcal{K}_1$